The most beautiful walks in the UK

 The coastal path winds steeply up, down and around four or five coves along the way, making for a somewhat gruelling walk, but the breathtaking views across the sea towards Tintagel are rewards for your efforts.
 It’s worth noting that the coastal path is just a few metres from the edge of the cliff, so it’s not a walk for anyone with a fear of heights, nor is to be undertaken in strong gales.

 When you reach Port Isaac, there is plenty on offer by way of refreshments.
 Doom Bar bitter is the local brew, and fresh seafood is served in the two pubs immediately behind the harbour.
 Just remember that you will have to retrace your steps!
 The walk back may seem even more challenging than your outward journey now you know what lies in store.
 But again, the views across the sea – this time towards Trevose Head – make it worthwhile.

 For those wishing to make a weekend break of it, the nearby boutique St Enedoc Hotel is a charming 20-room hotel in Rock, boasting comfortable rooms, (most of which have great views across the Camel Estuary), and delicious, locally sourced food.

 Distance: 6 miles (about 3 hours of walking)

-Day Two (from Monmouth to Pandy) brings a very different scenic feast with its pony fields, rolling green countryside and apple orchards.
+Day two (from Monmouth to Pandy) brings a very different scenic feast with its rolling green countryside and apple orchards.
 This part of the trail passes White Castle, a Norman monument, and a mound marking the site of the old Abbey Grace Dieu, a small Cistercian Abbey established in 1226.
-Stay overnight in Allt Yr Ynys, a 16th century manor house, beautifully located in the foothills of the Black Mountains – less than 1km from the village of Pandy.
+Stay overnight in Allt Yr Ynys, a 16th-century manor house, beautifully located in the foothills of the Black Mountains – less than 1km from the village of Pandy.